jhadvig/genie-plugin/ols-ngui/README.md

 ### Openshift Namespace to Pod

 ```
+hi

+Create a new empty dashboard called "Demo dashboard" and activate it.

 what are my namespaces, generate ui

 what pods are running in openshift-lightspeed namespace, generate ui